2400/git-lab-2/README.md

 ----

 ## Branching & Pull Requests

+When both team members have finished the above section, you may begin this section.

 The main repository is called the `master` branch.
 When working with teams, you want to avoid working directly on the master branch.
 It is desireable to work on a copy of the repository and later merge it with the master branch.
 First, you will work on your repository using a separate branch and merge it with the master.
 Second, we you will work on a separate branch and have your teammate review your changes before merging (`pull request`).

 ### Branching